homiedopie/beberlei.de/2008/08/04/complete-django-template-engine-implementation-for-php5-downloadable-now.rst

 for Review stage.
 The library will max end up in Zend Extras.
 Therefore I will have to say again: This View Renderer shall be no replacement for the current Zend View.
-It is only an alternative which allows for some neat functionality and stricter View / Controller logic seperation.
+It is only an alternative which allows for some neat functionality and stricter View / Controller logic separation.

 **UPDATE:** I finished a little page for what I call the Calypso DTL.
 See it here: `Calypso Site <http://www.beberlei.de/calypso/>`_.
 I have